-A tribunal has reprimanded a nurse and imposed conditions on her registration requiring her to undertake further education and training, and meet additional supervision requirements.
+A tribunal has reprimanded a nurse and imposed conditions on their registration requiring them to undertake further education and training, and meet additional supervision requirements.

-The NMBA referred Mrs Natalie Susan Stoksik to the State Administrative Tribunal of Western Australia, alleging that in 2013 and 2014 she failed to practise the nursing profession in a safe and competent manner and may have placed patients under her care at risk of harm, by:
+The NMBA referred the nurse to the State Administrative Tribunal of Western Australia, alleging that in 2013 and 2014 they failed to practise the nursing profession in a safe and competent manner and may have placed patients under their care at risk of harm, by:

-Mrs Stoksik admitted – and the tribunal found that she had – engaged in professional misconduct and unsatisfactory professional performance.
-The tribunal reprimanded her and imposed conditions on her registration requiring her to undertake additional education and training about the scope of practice for an enrolled nurse, communicating with colleagues, administering medication, and undertaking physical assessments.
+The nurse admitted – and the tribunal found that the nurse had – engaged in professional misconduct and unsatisfactory professional performance.
+The tribunal reprimanded them and imposed conditions on their registration requiring they undertake additional education and training about the scope of practice for an enrolled nurse, communicating with colleagues, administering medication, and undertaking physical assessments.